nishtahir/duplicity-destroyer/README.md

 SWT based project to help find a remove duplicate files from your file system.

-### Why yet another text editor? ###

-* It was originally a learning project to work with SWT.
-I thought open sourcing it was a good idea.

 ### Dependencies ###

 * JUnit 4.12